alphagov/govuk-coronavirus-vulnerable-people-form/README.md

 ### Prequisites

 Clone the app and run `bundle` locally.

-You'll also need to have postgres running.
+You will need Postgres installed in order for bundler to install the `pg` gem.

+### Installing Postgres

+    brew install postgres

+### Running Postgres

+     postgres -D /usr/local/var/postgres

+### Set up your local database

+    rails db:setup

-### Running the application
+### Running the application (Postgres will need to be running)

     foreman start